databymir/databymir/README.md

 - 👋 Hi, I’m @databymir
-- 👀 I’m seeking a role that leverages my data science degree and my experience providing analysis-driven advisory services in the financial industry
+- 👀 I’m seeking a role that leverages my data science degree and my analysis-driven experience in the financial services industry
 - 🌱 I’m currently studying applied machine learning and data science for business
 - 💞️ I’m looking to collaborate on anything that will help me grow and evolve as a data scientist
 - 📫 How to reach me databymir@gmail.com